danrhodes/AutoKeywordLinker/README.md

 Set "New note folder" based on the type of keywords you're adding.
 For person keywords, use "People"; for project keywords, use "Projects".

+### 🆕 Backup and Migration

+- **Regular Exports**: Export keywords monthly as backup
+- **Pre-bulk Operations**: Always export before running "Link keywords in all notes"
+- **Cross-vault Sync**: Use import/export to maintain consistency across vaults
+- **Version Control**: Keep timestamped exports to track configuration evolution
+- **Team Sharing**: Export and share keyword configs with collaborators

 ### Maintenance

 - **Regular Review**: Periodically review your keywords list and remove outdated entries
 - **Add as You Go**: When you notice yourself typing the same term repeatedly, add it as a keyword
 - **Graph Analysis**: Use Obsidian's graph view to identify important nodes that should become keywords
 - **Backlink Audit**: Check backlinks on key notes to ensure all important connections are being made
+- 🆕 **Statistics Check**: Review statistics monthly to track growth and identify heavily-linked keywords
+- 🆕 **Tag Cleanup**: Periodically review tags to ensure consistency and remove obsolete ones

 ## 🔧 Technical Details

 ### How It Works

-1. **Keyword Map Building**: Creates a map of all keywords (including variations) pointing to target notes
+1. **Keyword Map Building**: Creates a map of all keywords (including variations) pointing to target notes with tag settings
 2. **Priority Sorting**: Sorts keywords by length (longest first) to avoid partial matches
 3. **Pattern Matching**: Uses regex with word boundaries to find exact matches
-4. **Context Checking**: Verifies each match isn't inside existing links or code
+4. **Context Checking**: Verifies each match isn't inside existing links, code, URLs, or hashtags
 5. **Safe Replacement**: Applies replacements in reverse order to preserve text positions
+6. 🆕 **Tag Collection**: Collects tags to add during linking process
+7. 🆕 **Debounced Tag Addition**: Adds tags after 1-second delay when using auto-link on save
-6. **File Modification**: Uses Obsidian's API to safely modify files
+8. **File Modification**: Uses Obsidian's API to safely modify files
+9. 🆕 **Statistics Update**: Tracks and updates linking statistics
+10. 🆕 **Cursor Restoration**: Intelligently maintains cursor position through modifications

 ### Performance